Brewing Stronger Features: Dual-Teacher Distillation for Multispectral Earth Observation: Methodology

 \subsection{Contrastive self-distillation}

 The core part of our method (red section in \Cref{fig:method}) is based on DINO~\cite{caron2021emerging}, a self-supervised pretraining method designed for learning global data representations.
-DINO is a \textit{contrastive} method: it works by aligning the representations generated from different \textit{views} (i.e., various crops) of the same input image and ensuring their similarity.
+DINO is a \textit{contrastive} method: it aligns representations generated from different \textit{views} (i.e., various crops) of the same input image and ensures their similarity.
 It is also \textit{self-distilling}, as the teacher's weights are an \textit{exponential moving average} (EMA) of the student's weights, which are updated in turn using backpropagation.
-This mechanism provides effective representation learning, while also preventing the teacher's and student's weights from diverging~\cite{chen2021exploring,wu2025simplifying,grill2020bootstrap,he2020momentum}.
+This mechanism provides effective global representation learning, while also preventing the teacher's and student's weights from diverging~\cite{chen2021exploring,wu2025simplifying,grill2020bootstrap,he2020momentum}.

 We enforce similarity between representations of different image views using a \textit{compression loss} such as cosine similarity.
-This, however, can lead to \textit{representation collapse} on its own, where both the teacher and student predict constant vectors (e.g., zero vectors)~\cite{grill2020bootstrap}, since no constraint is put on the structure of the embedding space.
-To prevent this from happening we additionally use an \textit{expansion loss} in the form of a \textit{coding rate regularizer}~\cite{wu2025simplifying}.
-The main idea is to maintain diversity in the representation space by penalizing a low-rank covariance matrix of the features, forcing the model to spread information across all feature dimensions instead of collapsing to trivial vectors.
-Concretely, we do this by forcing the log-determinant of the diagonal between the covariance matrix of the network features and the unit vector to be as large as possible, i.e., by minimizing $\mathcal{L}_\text{CR}:= -\log\det \left( \boldsymbol{I} + \operatorname{Cov}[\boldsymbol{z}] \right)$.
+This, however, can lead to \textit{representation collapse} on its own, where both the teacher and student predict constant vectors (e.g., zero vectors)~\cite{grill2020bootstrap}, since no constraints are placed on the structure of the embedding space.
+To prevent this from happening, we additionally use an \textit{expansion loss} in the form of a \textit{coding rate regularizer}~\cite{wu2025simplifying}.
+The main idea is to maintain diversity in the representation space by penalizing a low-rank covariance matrix of the features, forcing the model to spread information across all feature dimensions rather than collapsing to trivial vectors.
+Concretely, we do this by forcing the log-determinant of the diagonal between the covariance matrix of the combined student and teacher output features $\boldsymbol{z}$ and the unit vector to be as large as possible, i.e., by minimizing $\mathcal{L}_\text{CR}:= -\log\det \left( \boldsymbol{I} + \operatorname{Cov}[\boldsymbol{z}] \right)$.
+Further methodology details are available in the Supplementary.